Sudden and overwhelming events often cause trauma and distress for individuals, families and communities.

 The Australian Government is providing mental health support for individuals, families and emergency services workers affected by the bushfires:

 Up to 10 free counselling sessions if you were affected by the bushfires to support you through the immediate trauma and crisis.
-Speak to social workers to organise counselling sessions at:
+To speak to a social worker you can:

 Medicare benefits for up to 10 additional face-to-face or telehealth mental health treatment services for people who require further support.